Pete Dexter: Career

 He worked for what is now The Palm Beach Post in West Palm Beach, Florida, but quit in 1972 because the paper's owners forced the editorial page editor to endorse Richard Nixon over George McGovern.
-He was a columnist for the Philadelphia Daily News, The Sacramento Bee, and syndicated to many newspapers such as the Seattle Post-Intelligencer.
+He was a columnist for the Philadelphia Daily News, from 1974 to 1986, The Sacramento Bee, and syndicated to many newspapers such as the Seattle Post-Intelligencer.